Polynomial Identity Testing via Evaluation of Rational Functions: Zoom Lemma

+The above arguments for the special cases $l=0$ and $k=0$ carry through for arbitrary polynomials $p$ under the assumption that $p_{d^*}$ is nonzero upon the substitution \eqref{eq.multi-zsub-deriv.sub} with $z=1$, \ie, that the univariate polynomial $q(z)$ obtained by substituting \eqref{eq.multi-zsub-deriv.sub} in $p_{d^*}$ is nonzero at $z=1$.
+The homogeneity of $p$ was only used to conclude that if $q$ is nonzero, then $q$ is nonzero at $z=1$.
+To handle polynomials $p$ where $q$ may be nonzero but zero at $z=1$, we run the above argument with an arbitrary value of $z \in \FF$ where $q$ is nonzero.
+We can do so by including an additional factor of $z$ on the right-hand sides of \eqref{eq.zoom.seed.special} and \eqref{eq.zoom.seed.K}, \ie, by considering $f(\alpha) \doteq z \cdot \prod_{j\in K}(\alpha - a_j)$ and $\hat{f}(\alpha) \doteq z \cdot \prod_{j \in K} (\alpha - a_j + \xi_j)$, respectively.
+Both expressions correspond to valid seeds for $\RFEparam{k}{0}$ in the roots parametrization.

-The general case follows in a similar fashion, introducing parameters for the zeroes as well as the poles of the seed $f$, considering the monomial in those parameters with degree pattern determined by \(d^*\), and clearing denominators.
+The case for general $k$ and $l$ follows in a similar fashion, introducing parameters for the zeroes as well as the poles of the seed $f$, considering the monomial in those parameters with degree pattern determined by \(d^*\), and clearing denominators.